These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 This book follows a forest guardian.
 He is tasked to look after the forest.
 A man moves into the house in the forest.
 And they fall in love.

-If you like the cottagecore aesthetic you’ll probably really enjoy this book.
+If you like the cottagecore aesthetic you’ll probably enjoy this book.
 I listened to the audiobook.
-And the duology is only 5 hours so it’s a really quick listen
+And the duology is a quick listen at only 5 hours.
+Perfect for a road trip.

 19. A Discovery of Witches by Deborah Harkness